 China is increasingly looking toward securing its future energy needs with sustainable alternatives.
 A 2012 white paper on China’s energy policy emphasized the need to “vigorously develop new and renewable energy.”
 In accordance with the 2016 Paris Agreement, China has committed to make non-fossil fuel energy 20 percent of its energy supply by 2030.

-Over the last decade, China’s investment in renewable energy and natural gas has surged.
-In 2017, almost half of global renewable energy investment came from China, totaling $125.9 billion.
-This is more than double the $53.3 billion that China invested in renewables in 2013.
-China is becoming the largest market in the world for renewable energy.
+China is also becoming the largest market in the world for renewable energy.
 It is estimated that 1 in every 4 gigawatts of global renewable energy will be generated by China through 2040.

 A Conversation With Sarah Ladislaw